jojozhuang/jojozhuang.github.io/_posts/2016-09-25-create-tomcat-image-with-docker-file.md

 * The ENTRYPOINT command launch tomcat with running jpda for remote debugging.
 Notice, ENTRYPOINT only executes for container not image.
 To run command when creating image, use CMD keyword.
 * The last line prints message to screen indicating container is running.

-### 2.3 Create Image
+### 2.2 Create Image with Dockerfile
 Open Docker terminal, navigate to the folder where the Dockerfile locates.
 Run the following command.
 ```sh
 $ docker build -t gamestore-tomcat:0.1 .
 ```
 Here, gamestore-tomcat is the name we are giving to the Image and 0.1 is the tag number.

-Check the image.
+Check whether the image is created.
 ```sh
 $ docker images
 ```
 As you see, the new image is created with tag 0.1.
 ![MIME Type](/public/pics/2016-09-25/imagecreated.png)

-## 3. Test the Image
+## 3. Test Tomcat Image
-### 3.1 Run Container For the Image
+### 3.1 Run Container
 In docker terminal, run the following command.
 ```sh
 $ docker run --name=gstomcat -d -v ~/Documents/gstomcat:/usr/local/tomcat/webapps/gamestore -p 31020:8080 -p 8000:8000 gamestore-tomcat:0.1
 ```
-Notice we haven't set the environment variable JPDA_ADDRESS, and we haven't specified to execute 'catalina.sh jpda run'.
+Notice we don't need to set the environment variable JPDA_ADDRESS, and execute 'catalina.sh jpda run' any more.
-### 3.2 Check Container in Kitematic
+### 3.2 Verify Container in Kitematic
 A Tomcat container named gstomcat is running now.
 Notice, it's source image is 'gamestore-tomcat:0.1'.
-And environment variable JPDA_ADDRESS is configured correctly.
+And environment variable JPDA_ADDRESS has been added to the container.
 ![MIME Type](/public/pics/2016-09-25/general.png)
-Two ports are also configured.
+Port 8000 and port 8080 are also exposed.
 ![MIME Type](/public/pics/2016-09-25/ports.png)
 Volume is also configured correctly.
 ![MIME Type](/public/pics/2016-09-25/volume.png)

-### 3.3 Access Game Store Website
+### 3.3 Verify Game Store Website
-Access the following URL in web browser.
+Open the following link in web browser.
+Our Game Store is running now.
 Then, click the Login link on the top right of the page.
 * [http://192.168.99.100:31020/gamestore/index.jsp](http://192.168.99.100:31020/gamestore/index.jsp)

 Type 'customer' for user name, type 'customer' for password, and click Login button.
 ![MIME Type](/public/pics/2016-09-22/login.png)
 Switch to Eclipse, the breakpoint is activated.
-The remote debugging function is working.
+The remote debugging function is working as well.
 ![MIME Type](/public/pics/2016-09-22/breakpointdt.png)

 ## 4. Source Code